An inspirational building for independent study

-Hayesfield is an all-girl secondary school with a co-educational sixth form, located in the Oldfield Park area of Bath.
-Looking to replace inadequate and deteriorating sports and performing arts facilities, the school commissioned an architectural competition for the provision of new facilities including a four court sports hall, gymnasium, multi gym, performing arts facilities a new refectory and auditorium.
+Hayesfield Girls’ School is an all-girl secondary school with a co-educational sixth form, located in the Oldfield Park area of Bath.
+Won in competition, this project replaced the inadequate and deteriorating sports and performing arts facilities with a new building.